Resorts Gal Ride Sheets (A Free Disney World Ride Spreadsheet To Help You Plan)

 - a.)
 Take advantage of these extra hours in the park.

-*Extended Evening Hours are pretty consistently held at Epcot on Monday evenings and Magic Kingdom on Wednesdays evenings throughout most of the year.
+*Extended Evening Hours are pretty consistently held at Epcot on Monday evenings and Magic Kingdom on Wednesday evenings throughout most of the year.
 They sometimes shift to Hollywood Studios and Animal Kingdom during the Fall.

 The final column has a few quick tips and references.
 These are just a few simple things that come to mind from years of experience touring the parks.
 Some of the tips reference the MDE app.
 (MDE = My Disney Experience.)

 Lastly, if you hover over any of the highlighted attraction names, it will open to our article about that ride.
-We’ve ranked nearly every attraction with a red or green light (on Resorts Gal) indicating where and when we feel an attraction is worth a long wait.
+We’ve ranked nearly every attraction with a red or green light (on Resorts Gal), indicating where and when we feel an attraction is worth a long wait.
 Again, these are just our opinions based on experience.
 If an attraction is important to you, make sure to read our tips on the best times to ride it.

 Final Thoughts

-- Magic Kingdom Ride Spreadsheet
+- Magic Kingdom Free Ride Spreadsheet

-- Epcot Ride Spreadsheet
+- Epcot Free Ride Spreadsheet

-- Disney’s Hollywood Studios Ride Spreadsheet
+- Disney’s Hollywood Studios Free Ride Spreadsheet

-- Disney’s Animal Kingdom Ride Spreadsheet
+- Disney’s Animal Kingdom Free Ride Spreadsheet